|

 Columbia River

-For all mainstem fall-season salmon/steelhead fisheries between Buoy 10 and the Highway 395 Bridge, each legal angler aboard a vessel may continue to deploy angling gear until the daily adult salmon/steelhead bag limit for all anglers aboard has been achieved.
+For all mainstem fall-season salmon/steelhead fisheries between Buoy 10 and the Highway 395 Bridge, each legal angler aboard a vessel may continue to use angling gear until the daily adult salmon/steelhead bag limit for all legal anglers aboard has been achieved.
+However, no individual angler may exceed any personal daily bag limit.
 Anglers are reminded that it is unlawful to fish in an area while in possession of fish that are not legal for that area.

 Buoy 10 upstream to west Puget Island